bigtreetech/docs/docs/Panda Jet.md

 Carefully remove the original fan duct by pulling it out in a vertical motion.

+Important Notice：Latest Version of the fanduct on the P1/X1 series printer is glued onto the front cover, use a flat cutter or Xacto knife to carefully scrap off the glue to avoid damage to the front cover.

 <img src=img/Panda_Jet/Panda_Jet_Installation3.png width="600"/>

 **Step 3: Install the Panda Jet**